jmbegley82/iodine/README.md

   - const unsigned int animationDelayinMsec
   - std::queue\<Cel\*\> cels
 - Cel:
   - unsigned int x, y	//position of upper-left pixel of cel
+  - unsigned int cx, cy	//distance from (x,y) to center
-  - unsigned int w, h //width and height of cel (lower-right pixel = (x+w,y+h))
+  - unsigned int w, h	//width and height of cel (lower-right pixel = (x-cx+w,y-cy+h))

 Cels will generally be stored sequentially within a list/queue/etc. within Animations.
 Animations will generally be stored in maps (by string) within their respective AnimationSets.
 AnimationSets will be contained within a globally-accessible cache,